MASKONAUTS: TAP' TAP' TROUBLE!

 Gemini assisted me in navigating the Godot documentation for various settings and troubleshooting bugs and errors.

-While it struggled with "hallucinations" and frequently forgot that I was working with version 4.6, it proved to be an incredible time-saver for drafting and refining text for social media, my website, and store pages.
+While it struggled with "hallucinations" and frequently forgot that I was working with version 4.6, it proved to be an incredible time-saver for translating and correcting text for social media, my website, and store pages.

 Lightweight Workflow